 Symptoms of Hip Dysplasia in Dogs

-Some dogs begin to show signs of hip dysplasia as young as four months of age, while other dogs develop it in conjunction with osteoarthritis as they age.
+Some dogs begin to show signs of hip dysplasia when they are as young as four months of age, while other dogs develop it in conjunction with osteoarthritis as they age.
 In both cases, there are quite a few symptoms associated with hip dysplasia that larger breed dog owners should be familiar with.
 These symptoms may vary depending on the severity of the disease, the level of inflammation, the degree of looseness in the joint, and how long the dog has suffered from hip dysplasia.